Cogmasters/concord/cee-cc/README.md

 # A single file C++ library to provide similar productivity of C++ STL
-It's basically C code with C++'s namespace.
+It's basically C with C++'s namespace.
 It does not intend to replicate C++ STL

 ## How to use it ?